DarekRepos/bike-route/README.md

 # Bike Route Website

-Welcome to the Bike Route website, your ultimate guide to exploring scenic bike routes, picturesque landscapes, and natural attractions along the Vistula Valley.
-Whether you're an avid cyclist or just looking for a leisurely ride, our website provides detailed information on various routes, attractions, and tips to enhance your biking experience.
+This is the Bike Route website, it is guide to exploring scenic bike routes, picturesque landscapes, and natural attractions along the Vistula Valley.
+Whether you're an avid cyclist or just looking for a leisurely ride, this website provides detailed information on various routes, attractions, and tips to enhance your biking experience.

 ## 🚴‍♂️ Features